Laverlin/pg-az-backup/README.md

     ilaverlin/pg-az-backup
 ```
 #### Restore database
-To restore database you'll need to set environment variable `RESTORE` to 'yes' e. g. `-e RESTORE="yes"`.
+To restore database you'll need to set environment variable `RESTORE` to 'yes' e. g. `-e RESTORE="yes"`. <br/>
 If the target database contains data, you might want to specify `DROP_PUBLIC="yes"`, that will drop the public schema.
-In case of an empty target database you can omit this variable.
+In case of an empty target database you can omit this variable.<br/>
 By default the last backup will be restored.
-If you need to restore specified backup you can set AZURE_BLOB_NAME environment variable with backp file name e.g. `-e AZURE_BLOB_NAME="<database name>_2020-03-11T14:08:28Z.sql.gz"`.
+If you need to restore specified backup you can set `AZURE_BLOB_NAME` environment variable with backp file name e.g. `-e AZURE_BLOB_NAME="<database name>_2020-03-11T14:08:28Z.sql.gz"`.
 ```
 docker run \
     -e POSTGRES_HOST=<postgres hostname> \